 Curb mass—mass of test vehicle in its standard manufacturer conditions with all fl uid reservoirs fi lled and without occupants or cargo.
 In general, curb mass should not vary signifi cantly.

-Test inertial mass—mass of test vehicle including all items rigidly attached to the vehicle structure, including secured ballast and test equipment.
+Test inertial mass—mass of test vehicle including all items rigidly attached to the test vehicle, including secured ballast and test equipment.
 Test inertial mass does not include any loose ballast or surrogate occupants.